Retirement Retired Life

 Spokane is usually considered one of the best towns for retirement, and that’s part of the problem.
 The city was once a hidden gem, but it’s become a well-known destination for retirees.

-As a result, the cost of living has drastically increased, causing many to have to make extra cash to make it work.
+As a result, the cost of living has drastically increased, requiring many to earn extra cash to make ends meet.

 Alternative: You might consider Grandview instead.
-Near Yakima, east of the Cascade Range, its cost of living, including housing, is less than the average for the U.S. and for Washington.
+Located near Yakima, east of the Cascade Range, its cost of living, including housing, is less than the average for the U.S. and Washington.

 Bottom line